People Who Always Keep It Together In Stressful Situations Do These 5 Things First, According To Experts

 There is no way to eliminate stress from our lives, but we can minimize and reduce the lasting negative effects of stress on our well-being.

-Building healthier mindsets around managing stress only gets easier with practice in time you'll find your mind flowing with grace as you manage the stressors of the day.
+Building healthier mindsets around managing stress only gets easier with practice over time; you'll find your mind flowing with grace as you manage the stressors of the day.

 Will Curtis is YourTango's expert editor.
 Will has over 14 years of experience as an editor covering relationships, spirituality, and human interest topics.